7 Best East Coast RV Destinations

 Fort De Soto County State Park, Florida

-As the largest park in the county, you’ll find over a thousand acres of interconnected islands, referred to here as keys.
+As the largest park in the county, you’ll find over a thousand acres of interconnected islands, referred to here as “keys”.
 These keys provide a home for a vast array of wildlife and a diverse ecosystem.

 Additional amenities at the campground include picnic tables, grills, on-site laundry, dump stations, modern restrooms, showers, play areas, and a fully stocked campground store.
+For those who enjoy spotting wildlife and basking in the sun, this Florida park is the ideal destination for summer fun.

 Skidaway Island State Park, Georgia

 Enjoy the winding trails that take you through maritime forests, salt marshes, and an observation tower during your stay.
 Look for deer, fiddler crabs, egrets, and other wildlife.
-On hot summer days, take a trip to the nearby beaches of Tybee Island to cool down, and be sure to spend some time wandering the historic streets of Savannah lined with historic homes.
+On hot summer days, take a trip to the nearby beaches of Tybee Island to cool down, and be sure to spend some time wandering the historic streets of Savannah, lined with historic homes.
+Skidaway Island State Park brings new meaning to the phrase “Southern charm”.

 Myrtle Beach KOA Resort, South Carolina